4matic/InMyFeelings_Challenge/README.md

 ## Credits

-Credits for this code go to the Tensorflow team at Google
+Credits for this code go to the Tensorflow team at Google & Maxim Maximov